bmai53/chatbot/README.md

 ## Running the App

+Clone or download the repo, then do either of the following:

 Run `python3 cli_chat.py` to test the chatbot in the terminal.

 Run `flask run` to start the web app and server.
 Open `http://127.0.0.1:5000/` to see the app!